NovaJacobsen/InterviewQuestionsRuby/README.md

 It should be obvious from the console output wheter the command was a success

 ### 1: Who broke the password validation?!
-After you get set up a colleague comes up to you.
+After you get set up a tester comes up to you.

 He is clearly nervous and saying that a bug was found in UAT.
 Apparently passwords are not being validated correctly, which he knew about,